threefoldfoundation/www_vdc/content/docs/start-pay/index.md

 ## Price

 A VDC comes in different shapes.
-The price is expressed here in EUR.
+The price of the monthly subscription fees is expressed here in EUR.
 The equivalent amount in TFT will be billed.

 - 30 EUR per month for 3TB S3 Storage, a Network Gateway, Monitoring, a Kubernetes Controller and 1 kubernetes node (small)
 - 60 EUR per month for 10TB S3 storage, a Network Gateway, Monitoring, a Kubernetes Controller and 2 kubernetes node (mid)